An old business adage warns: “You can’t manage what you can’t measure.” However, obsessing over metrics often does more harm than good.

 Identifying, gathering and leveraging the right mix of metrics adds value to a project.
 Metrics provide a more factual and quantitative basis for describing how you are doing and what you can do better.
 Without at least some basic metric information, all discussions on performance and improvement are based on subjective evidence, perceptions and guesses.

 This all sounds reasonable.
-After all, having a ruler which tells you how far you’ve come and how far you have yet to go provides perspective and incentive.
+After all, having a ruler which you how far you’ve come and how far you have yet to go provides perspective and incentive.
 Shouldn’t we use hard figures as much as possible?

-Suppose you wanted to become a famous, fabulously rich movie star.
+Or suppose you wanted to become a famous, fabulously rich movie star.
 Part of that success is choosing roles in top-grossing films.
 You might want to note the films of the biggest box office stars of all time, like Bruce Willis (ranked #11), Tom Cruise (#7) or Harrison Ford (#4).
 But you probably wouldn’t be interested in emulating the movie-making career of the number one box office star of all time.
 That’s because it’s a actor you’ve never heard of: Frank Welker, whose films have brought in nearly five billion dollars.